The Who, What, Where, When and Sometimes, Why.

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Radiation therapy after a mastectomy for early breast cancer is recommended for women with 4 or more positive lymph nodes to improve overall survival [1].
+The National Comprehensive Cancer Network (NCCN) recommends radiation therapy after a mastectomy for early breast cancer for women with 4 or more positive lymph nodes to improve overall survival [1].

 A meta-analysis combined the results of 22 randomized clinical trials on radiation therapy after a mastectomy.
 Among women with 4 or more positive lymph nodes, it found radiation therapy lowered the risk of [2]: